rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the programming exercise.

 **Thoughts:** Finished the vectorisation after reading the tips again, and after that part was done the rest of the exercise was pretty easy.
 The last part was pretty interesting - I rated a bunch of films that I have seen, and my algorithm gave me some recommendations for other films that I might like.
 One of my recommendations was "Santa with Muscles", though, so maybe I need to give it some more data. ;)

+### Day 63: 22 May 2018

+**Today's Progress**: Did the whole of week ten.
+This week was about working with very large data sets.
+I learned about stochastic gradient descent and mini-batch gradient descent, which were both pretty interesting, and about map-reduce, which I already knew about from many articles about Google's search infrastructure.
+And also online learning algorithms, where you learn from a live stream of data.

+**Thoughts:** This was a very quick week.
+It certainly speeds things up when there aren't any programming exercises.
+I suppose the lack of a programming exercise makes sense, as I would imagine that it's hard to use very large data sets with things like Coursera.
+The quiz was pretty easy - there wasn't much maths or programming in the videos, so I'm guessing there was less scope for writing questions that might trip people up.